slinusc/fast_llm_inference/README.md

 When deploying LLMs locally, there’s no one-size-fits-all.
 Bench360 helps answer:

 - **Which model + quant format** yields the best performance for my use case?
-- **What’s the latency/throughput trade-off** for vLLM vs. llama.cpp vs. TGI?
+- **What’s the latency/throughput trade-off** for vLLM vs. TGI vs. SGLang vs. LMDeploy?
 - **How do batch and concurrent scenarios behave under load?**
 - **How much GPU memory, power, and time per query do I save with quantization?**
-- **Is the quality degradation from INT4 acceptable on SQL generation?**
+- **Is the quality degradation from INT4 acceptable on e.g. SQL generation?**

 ---